 White Sands National Park has been on my family bucket list for a few years.
-In early 2019 we had an opportunity to visit and it was breathtaking.
+We finally had an opportunity to visit and I couldn’t believe how breathtaking it truly is.

 White Sands National Park in New Mexico is a desert of gypsum sand that is the worlds largest gypsum dune field and is open to the public to explore and enjoy.